 What vitamins and other nutrients does papaya contain?

-This plays a big role in how the body properly uses carbohydrates and fats!
+This plays a big role in how the body properly uses carbohydrates for fuel, as well as fats!
+Guinea pigs need energy in order to do, well, everything!
+It’s important that your guinea pigs are fueled in order to stay active and healthy throughout their lives, whether they’re young or older!
 It’s also necessary for making proteins for growth, maintenance, and repair of cells and tissues.
 There is 10 mg in 100 g.

 What other benefits does papaya provide for your guinea pig?